 4. UTF-8 Encoding Support

-Any serious multilingual SEO tool really needs to handle non-ASCII characters perfectly.
-Like, no weird errors or broken text.
-This gets super important when you’re working with languages such as Chinese, Arabic, Russian, or Japanese, since they use totally different character sets compared to regular English letters.
+Any serious multilingual SEO tool needs to handle non-ASCII characters cleanly.
+This becomes especially important for languages such as Chinese, Arabic, Russian, or Japanese, where encoding problems can break text, URLs, or metadata.

 5. Translation Control Options